bopen/c3s_430a_ecde_page_text/README.md

 python code/gdoc_parser.py
 ```

-The first time you run this you will be prompted with a link in the terminal.
-Open the link in a web browser and login with google.
-You might be met with a warning afterwards, if so click 'Advanced' and continue through to the site.
-From here you can download the necessary secrets file.
+The first time you run this, an exception will be raised and you will be prompted with a [link](https://developers.google.com/sheets/api/quickstart/python) in the terminal.
+Open the link in a web browser and go to step one where there is a button called `Enable the Google Sheets API`.
+Click this and follow the steps, call your project what you like (or just leave it as 'Quickstart') and choose `Desktop app`.
+You can then click `Download Client Configuration`.
 You will need to rename and move this file to this location;

 ```
 {TOP_LEVEL_GIT_DIR}/client_secret.json
 ```

+The next time you run `gdoc_parser.py` you'll be prompted with another link.
+Follow this and sign in with google, you'll be met with a page saying the `Google hasn't verified this app`, click `Advanced`, then `Go to Quickstart (unsafe)`.
+Then grant permission to view google spread sheets.

 After that, `gdoc_parser.py` will have the information it needs to download the google sheets content.